Karaaslan29/gooz_esp32_v2.3.0/README.md

 # Gooz Project for ESP32
-This project aim is offering to use usely your Pico and getting power with own OS
+This project aims at a UNIX experience for microcontrollers.

 # Basics